chriscareycode/nagiostv-react/README.md

 This user interface is designed to be viewed on a TV or on your desktop to quickly see if all your services are up or down.
 This is not meant to be a replacement for the entire Nagios web interface, but an alternate way to look at the “what’s down?” part.

+New items slide in and out of place with smooth animations.

 This version adds Flynn, the character from the game Doom.
 This is just a bit of added fun to bring some emotion to server monitoring.
 The more services are down, the more angry Flynn gets.

-New items slide in and out of place with animations.

 Technology
 ------------